 Thomas B. Chapman took the oath of office as the 46th Member of the National Transportation Safety Board on January 6, 2020.
-Member Chapman has spoken extensively on alcohol and drug impairment, rail worker and highway-rail grade crossing safety, and the Safe System Approach to highway traffic safety.
+Member Chapman has spoken extensively on the Safe System Approach to highway traffic safety, alcohol and drug impairment, and rail worker and highway-rail grade crossing safety.

 Prior to joining the Board, Member Chapman served six years as minority counsel to the Senate Subcommittee on Aviation & Space.
 He engaged in a broad range of issues, including the bipartisan effort to pass comprehensive legislation reauthorizing the Federal Aviation Administration, the Transportation Security Administration, and the NTSB.
 In total, Member Chapman has four decades of experience in government, legislative, and regulatory affairs in the transportation industry.